-Every year, UrbanSitter calculates average rates across the nation from the tens of thousands of babysitting jobs booked on its site and app.
-While sitters typically base their rates on child care experience, job responsibilities and the local cost of living, these averages can help set a baseline when you’re hiring a babysitter or nanny or when you’re deciding how much to charge for babysitting.
-The chart below shows the national average is $18.36/hour for 1 child and $21.23/hour for 2 children.
-Find your specific city’s rate now:
+This is UrbanSitter’s 11th year tracking average babysitting rates and caregiver pay across the nation.
+They analyze the tens of thousands of babysitting jobs booked across the website and app to find out what the average is for the nation and in individual cities.
+While caregivers typically base their rates on experience, job responsibilities and the local cost of living, these averages can help set a baseline when you’re hiring a babysitter, nanny, or caregiver; or when you’re deciding how much to charge for babysitting.
+Looking for the average babysitting rate for your city?
+Check out the chart and infographic below.

 |Area/U.S. City||Hourly Rate for 1 Child||Hourly Rate for 2 Children|